Javier, Astros pitch 2nd no-hitter in World Series history

 The only previous no-hitter in the World Series was a perfect game by Don Larsen of the New York Yankees against the Brooklyn Dodgers in 1956.

-Javier and three relievers weren’t perfect, but they were close.
-Plus, they’d done this before: Javier, the starter in a combined no-hitter against the New York Yankees in June, was pulled with a no-hitter in progress after 97 pitches this time.

-Bryan Abreu, Rafael Montero and Ryan Pressly each followed with a hitless inning, ensuring this year’s championship will be decided this weekend back at Minute Maid Park.

-The quartet of pitchers posed with catcher Christian Vazquez near the visiting dugout moments after the game, each putting a hand on the game ball for a photo.
+Soon after J.T.
+Realmuto grounded out to end it, the quartet of pitchers posed with catcher Christian Vazquez near the visiting dugout, each putting a hand on the game ball for a photo.
 It’s a picture no one could’ve envisioned 24 hours earlier, when Philadelphia clubbed a Series record-tying five home runs in a 7-0 romp in Game 3.

 ”That’s crazy, man,” Vazquez said. ”It was special.”